Is Solar Worth It in Wisconsin? (2023 Homeowner's Guide)

 What’s Your Home Electricity Consumption?

 The first step to determining your solar viability is to check your average monthly energy consumption.
 Most homeowners will be able to find this information in the billing history section on their past electric bills.
-Generally speaking, solar panels are expected to be cost-effective from a consumption standpoint for homes that use more than 500 kWh per month.
+Generally speaking, solar panels are expected to be profitable from a consumption standpoint for homes that use more than 500 kWh per month.
 Below this threshold means your consumption rate might not yield enough savings for solar to be worth it.

 The average Wisconsin homeowner uses around 694 kWh monthly, which means solar will be a good investment for most homeowners in the area.
 The state’s energy needs are lower than the national average, however, meaning solar will give you the opportunity to save less than residents in most other states.